ryannix123/quay-on-RHEL/README.md

 # Setting Up Red Hat Quay POC Registry Using Podman in Rootless Mode on RHEL 9

+## Why Quay?

+Red Hat Quay is a powerful, open-source container registry with a robust solution for storing, building, and distributing container images.
+Whether you're setting up a home lab, testing in an enterprise environment, or developing applications, Quay offers several compelling advantages:

+- **Fully open-source**: The Project Quay upstream version is entirely open source, making it perfect for home labs and testing environments
+- **Enterprise-grade security**: Built-in vulnerability scanning, image signing, and access controls
+- **Powerful build system**: Automated container builds triggered by git commits
+- **Efficient storage**: Configurable storage backends with content deduplication
+- **Rich API support**: Comprehensive API for automation and integration
+- **High availability**: Designed for redundancy and horizontal scaling (in production deployments)

+Quay is an excellent choice for developers and organizations who need more control and features than basic registries provide, without the overhead of commercial solutions.

 > **Note:** This guide is only for Proof of Concept (POC) deployments.
 It is not intended for production use.

 ## Prerequisites